-For the year ended December 31, 2020
+For the period ended March 31, 2021

-Dated as of April 30, 2021
+Dated as of May 31, 2021

-The following management discussion and analysis ("MD&A") of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. ("the Company", "RepliCel" or "we"), for the year ended December 31, 2020 includes information up to and including April 30, 2020 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2020, 2019, and 2018.
+The following management discussion and analysis ("MD&A") of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. (the "Company" or "RepliCel"), for the three months ended March 31, 2021 includes information up to and including May 31, 2021 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2020, 2019, and 2018 and the condensed consolidated interim financial statements for the three months ended March 31, 2021.

-The financial statements of the Company for the year ended December 31, 2020 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The financial statements of the Company for the three months ended March 31, 2021 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").